Adler Sky Observing 101: What To See

-Header Image: View of the Milky Way from Middle Fork River Forest Preserve, the first international dark sky park in Illinois.
-Photo Credit: Nick Lake, September 19, 2020.
+Header Image: Milky Way from Middle Fork River Forest Preserve, Image Credit: Nick Lake, September 19, 2020.

 From moon phases to meteor showers, the Adler Planetarium has got you covered when it comes to knowing what to look for in the sky.
 Read our list below to get started!

 At all times, half of our Moon is lit by the Sun, just as half of the Earth is always lit by the Sun.
 As our Moon orbits the Earth every 29.5 days, the amount of the “lit part” that we can see changes.
 We call these the moon phases.

 Check out this useful timetable to learn more about when the Moon rises, sets, and what Moon phase is currently happening.

 Our Moon orbits the Earth every 29.5 days, and the Moon’s orbit with respect to the Earth is tilted just a bit.
 If you could see the shadow of the Earth cast into space, the orbiting Moon would usually appear to miss the Earth’s shadow, passing either just above it or just below it at the phase called Full Moon.

 A lunar eclipse occurs when the Moon passes through the Earth’s shadow.
 A lunar eclipse is visible on Earth generally one or two times a year.
 Lunar eclipses are very accessible to everyone, as you need no special equipment to see them.
 If the eclipse is happening when the Moon is up above the horizon in your area, then just go outside and look for the Moon!